musejs/v4-validator/README.md

 This package is part of the [musejs](https://github.com/musejs) suite of components.

-This validator borrows heavily from Laravel's [validator](http://laravel.com/docs/5.1/validation), in that it incorporates every rule present in that validator, and implements similar functionality.
-This is not, however, a direct port.
-Besides the obvious difference that one is in PHP and the other is in node.js, v4-validator's implementation logic is its own, and adheres to the conventions found in other musejs components.
+This validator was inspired heavily by Laravel's [validator](http://laravel.com/docs/5.1/validation), in that it incorporates every rule present in that validator, and implements similar functionality.

 ## Installation